 There may be other symbols rather than warriors.
-A ladder or tower would show someone who is climbing their way up in their career or relationship.
+A ladder or tower would show someone climbing their way up in their career or relationship.
 A leaf represents peace and harmony and is a positive sign on the ring finger for relationships.
-The leaf is a part of nature so can also mean that the relationship has a spiritual bond.
-A tepee, or tent depicts privacy or keeping to yourself.
-It’s a symbol that represents wanting only one, or just a few close relationships.
+The leaf is a part of nature, which can also mean that the relationship has a spiritual bond.
+A tepee or tent depicts privacy or keeping to yourself.
+It’s a symbol that represents wanting only one or just a few close relationships.

 The fish or bird symbol